Government to end use of hotels for asylum seekers – Chancellor

 Hotel accommodation accounted for 76% of the annual cost of contracts – £1.3 billion of an estimated £1.7 billion in 2024-25.

+Meanwhile shadow home secretary Chris Philp said Labour’s entire budget is “built on an assumption that the hotels magically empty themselves”.

+“They still have no plan for where these people will go,” he added.

-On Tuesday, Home Office minister Dame Angela Eagle told MPs the department is piloting different ways to provide asylum accommodation ahead of break clauses for major contracts coming up next year.
+On Tuesday, Home Office minister Dame Angela Eagle told the Commons committee the department is piloting different ways to provide asylum accommodation ahead of break clauses for major contracts coming up next year.

+Pilots include working with the Ministry of Housing, Communities and Local Government (MHCLG) for a joined-up approach to temporary housing and local authorities on providing accommodation.

-One of the ideas is to move away from hotels to medium-sized sites such as old tower blocks and student accommodation, she said.
+Dame Angela said one of the ideas is to move away from hotels to medium-sized sites such as old tower blocks and student accommodation.

 Labour has previously said it is “committed to end the use of asylum hotels over time”.